As water reflects the face, so one’s life reflects the heart.

 Whether it’s a small thing or a big deal, we’ve all had times when our self-esteem has plummeted faster than the gigantic waterfalls at Niagara (which, I’ve learned, fall at about 202,000 cubic feet per second).

-When your self-esteem nosedives, you lose the sense of your original design—of who you truly are.
-Somehow, you forget all the amazing things God, the Creator created you to be.
+When your self-esteem nosedives, you lose the sense of God's original design of who you truly are.
+Somehow, you forget all the amazing things that God, the Creator intended you to be.
 Like a slab of wood in the rain, your self-esteem gets warped when you feel like you are not pretty enough, smart enough, strong enough, wealthy enough—or simply not enough at all.